De Panne is more than Plopsaland. Our tips

 More than Plopsaland

-During our stays at the sea, we regularly travel to other coastal municipalities.
-Anke and I love the variety as long as the sea and the beach are nearby.
+During our stays at the seaside we regularly travel to other coastal municipalities.
+Anke and I like variety, as long as the sea and the beach are nearby.
 The Belgian coastal cities and municipalities each have their own charm and assets.
-You will find activities, walks and places of interest everywhere.
-At 1, 2, 3 we are at the seaside with the coastal tram.
+You will find activities, walks and sights everywhere.
+In 1, 2, 3 we are with the coastal tram elsewhere at sea.
 Long live De Lijn!
 And the regularity with which the tram runs on our coast.
-So we immerse ourselves regularly and carefree a day in a different atmosphere and environment.
-Maybe you also find something nice between the activities we like to do in De Panne?
-Discover them in this article.
+In this way we regularly and carefree immerse ourselves for a day in a different atmosphere and environment.
+Maybe you also like something among the activities that we like to do in De Panne?

 De Panne is a four-season congregation

-Ostend, where we rent out our Apartment and Loft on the Zeedijk, is right in the middle of the Belgian coastline.
-De Panne is situated at the French border and is the southernmost seaside resort on the Belgian coast.
-The municipality of 11 000 inhabitants has grown from a fishing village into a tourist resort with a strong identity.
-De Panne himself calls himself a four-season congregation.
+Ostend, where we rent our Apartment and Loft on the Zeedijk, is located right in the middle of the Belgian coastline.
+De Panne is situated against the French border and is the southernmost seaside resort on the Belgian coast.
+The municipality of 11 inhabitants has grown from a fishing village to a tourist seaside resort with a strong identity of its own.
+De Panne calls itself a four-season municipality.
 There is always something to do.
-A beach walk is also wonderful in winter!
+Even in winter, a walk on the beach is wonderful!

 Surprising discovery

-We found the Dumontwijk a nice discovery.
+We found the Dumont district a nice discovery.
 A walk in the small streets feels like a flash back in time.
-The good old time, some will think.
-Coastal tourism was not as developed as today.
+The good old days, some will think.
+Coastal tourism was not yet as developed as it is today.
 There was still room for large villas in the dunes.
-The Dumont district offers a large sample of coastal architecture from the end of 19de and the beginning of the 20 century.
-The villas and cottages were built in the Belle époque style.
-Beautiful is how they were preserved until today, thanks to the many renovations.
-Most villas have been protected since 1995.
-Discover this gem of architectural heritage during the Heritage Walk or via one of the guided walks.
+The Dumont district offers a large sample of coastal architecture from the late 19th and early 20th century.
+The villas and cottages were built in the Belle Époque style.
+It is beautiful how they have been preserved to this day, thanks to the many renovations.
+Most villas have even been protected since 1995.
+Discover this gem of architectural heritage during the Heritage walking route or via one of the guided walks.
 The city game Rosalie is the best way to discover the picturesque and traffic-calmed Dumont district with children.
-Check out the trailer for the digital game that was developed by Toerisme De Panne.
+Watch the trailer of the digital game that was developed by Toerisme De Panne.

 Thanks to Jacques Lecleire, for the movie